Andrettin/Wyrmsun/readme.txt

 - Added the "The Founding of Knalga" and "The Founding of Kal Kartha" events, which change the player's clan faction into a polity one.
 - Added the "Strike a Bargain?" event, which gives the player a major quest.
 As of now it can only happen in the Chaincolt Foothills map, but in the future it will be possible to happen in any map that fulfills certain conditions.
 - Added the "The Last Caravan has Arrived!" and "The Bargain has Failed" events, which conclude the quest given by the "Strike a Bargain?" event in (respectively) success or failure.
+- Upon accepting the quest from the "Strike a Bargain?" event, the player now acquires a farm from the gnomish monarch.
+This effect is specific to the Chaincolt Foothills map.
+- It is now possible for events to have images.
+- The "Greebo's Shinies" now has a goblin swordsman event image (by b_o).

 * Factions
 - Added an option in the single player game menu to choose which faction of the civilization you want to play as (i.e. which dwarven clan).
 Right now, this affects which events you get, and in the future it may affect which units, buildings and upgrades are available to you.